BlakePiner/Piner-Tic-Tac-Toe/README.md

-Just download in ZIP file and extract and its good to go Download Microsoft.AspNetCore.SignalR
+Just download in ZIP file and extract and its good to go <br>
+Download Microsoft.AspNetCore.SignalR